amupitan/git-tech-desc/README.md

 ### Git init
 This is used to create a new Git repository.
-We will create a new folder and in the terminal, we will run `git init` to make it a Git repository.
+We will create a new folder and in the terminal, we will run “git init” to make it a Git repository.

 ```
 git init